alazar-des/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3. a function that adds a new node at the end of a listint_t list.
 4. a function that frees a listint_t list.
 5. a function that frees a listint_t list.
-6. a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+6. a function that deletes the head node of a listint_t linked list, and return\
+s the head node’s data (n).
 7. a function that returns the nth node of a listint_t linked list.
-8. a function that returns the sum of all the data (n) of a listint_t linked list.
+8. a function that returns the sum of all the data (n) of a listint_t linked li\
+st.
 9. a function that inserts a new node at a given position.
 10.  function that deletes the node at index index of a listint_t linked list.
 11. a function that reverses a listint_t linked list.